Jango73/Aze/AzeLib/concept/Aze.md

 The xml files should be compressed in production environment.
 The extension of a compressed XML file is xmlc, which contains UTF8 text data compressed using Qt's built-in compression functions (qCompress and qUncompress).

+## Identifiers
+All identifiers are expressed using a SHA256 hex string.

 ## Repository structure

 ```